mx101/NotGalaga/DEVELOPMENT.md

 - 3:00am - Started bullet handling, will provide an update once this reaches a point at which it is reasonable to provide an update on.
 - 3:20am - Found galaga bullet sprite online, loading this onto a default "bullet" Bullet var in ofApp.h
 - 3:30am - Player can now shoot bullets!
 Right now, the player can shoot as fast as the keyboard takes in input because of player_shots_ being a negative value once the first player bullet moves off screen.
+- 3:40am - Fix applied to bullet count.
+Player can now only have two bullets on screen at a time.